 This plant is ubiquitous round here in May.
 The clear royal blue flowers are about 1cm across and appear on an upright spike.
 The whole plant is about 20cm high in lush growth, although I’ve seen it much shorter in exposed areas.

 Common field speedwell – Veronica persica

 Veronica persica is brighter green and upright with no flower spike.
 The small flowers (up to 1cm) are royal blue with a white lower lip and are slightly wider than they are high.
-They open almost flat compared with polita and agrestis which don’t fully open out.
+The long stalks of the individual flowers come out from the leaf axils (where the leaf joins the stem).
 These pics were taken on my visit to Rye Harbour nature reserve.

 Heath speedwell – Veronica officinalis

 This pale blue spiked flower was about 15 to 20cm tall and is also known as Common speedwell.
 The leaves were a different shape from the species above, being oval, hairy and shallowly toothed.
 They were up to about 2cm across and 5cm long.
 I found it growing in the heath at Kirkby Moor in Lincolnshire.